 Brucellosis is a highly contagious bacterial disease of animals.

 It can also affect people (zoonosis).
-The last reported case in Great Britain was in 2004.
+The last reported case in livestock in Great Britain was in 2004.

 Suspicion and confirmation